Volunteer With Pandas

 6 Nights from $1,219.00

 Volunteer with the unique Giant Pandas in their endemic home.

 The status of giant pandas has been improved, and they are now listed as vulnerable, rather than endangered, but that does not mean they are out of the woods just yet.
 Panda volunteers are still needed, as there is a lot of work that still needs to be done.
 It is estimated that there are around 1,800 pandas left in the wild, but they tend to be shy animals, making it hard to calculate population numbers accurately.

 As they are endemic to only one country, the panda population can be drastically affected by any small change in their local environment which can cause issues that are difficult for the bears to come back from.
 Panda volunteer programs are beginning to play a much more prominent role in the protection of these bears, and so, volunteering with pandas is crucial for their conservation.

 Pandas have suffered greatly due to human interference within their environment.
+But becoming a volunteer with pandas can really make a difference.
 Some of the issues most affecting pandas include:

 - Human Encroachment – the largest population of humans on Earth reside in China, along with the only wild pandas on Earth.
 However, there is only so much space available, which means that pandas have been removed from their habitats to make way for human development.

 - Low Reproduction Rates – breeding season for pandas is usually just a few days per year, and panda mothers normally produce only 1 or 2 offspring each year, so it can take a long time for numbers to recover from a decline.

 - Hunting – despite efforts being made to avoid this, pandas are still accidentally poached in the wild.

 - 99% of a panda’s diet consists of bamboo, which is low in nutritional value.
 Despite the fact that pandas are able to digest other foods which are much more nutritional, they still choose bamboo to eat.